 The boiler can be drained of water, or not, as you will.
 Leaving water in the boiler will not harm it.
-The lubricator can also be drained and refilled with steam oil in preparation for the next the performance of your locomotive.
-Cold and wind can decrease efficiency to a disappointing level.
-Butane gas becomes liquid at 32°F and will not work.
-As it approaches 32°F, its pressure (and effectiveness) diminishes.
+The lubricator can also be drained and refilled with steam oil in preparation for the next run.

 Cold-Weather Running